Skip to content

 # SURVIVED L67:4 negate if-condition

-It mines the original function, then mutates it and re-mines each mutant.
-If a mined property no longer holds on the mutant, the mutant is killed.
+By default it mines the original function, mutates it, then replays mined inputs against each mutant.
+If you want the broader but slower search, use validation_mode="deep" to keep that replay check and then re-mine each mutant.
+In either mode, if a mined property no longer holds on the mutant, the mutant is killed.
 Surviving mutants mean the mined properties are too weak to detect that class of bug.

 ordeal audit runs this automatically and reports the score in the summary: